How to Get Your Horse Rounder and More Through

 When your horse is working correctly in this exercise, his back will really start to swing and to come up underneath you.

-His strides will become bigger and more elevated.
+His strides will become bigger and more elevated and he’ll power himself forward into a quiet, elastic contact.

 Complete the exercise by gradually retaking your reins.
 Keep your leg on as you do so.